-The latest statistics available for skin cancer in the UK are; incidence 2011, mortality 2012 and survival 2010-2011 (malignant melanoma only as survival data for non-melanoma skin cancer are not currently published).
+The latest statistics available for skin cancer in the UK are; incidence 2013, mortality 2014 and survival 2010-2011 (all ages combined) and 2009-2013 (by age) (malignant melanoma only as survival data for non-melanoma skin cancer are not currently published).

 The ICD code for non-melanoma skin cancer is ICD-10 C44.